 Softer floor surfaces will slow down people’s movements and relax them which will have an effect on the time perception and the overall experience in-store.

-Waiting areas with soft seating instead of typical payment desks can be good idea in some mid-market and luxury stores.
+Waiting areas with soft seating instead of typical payment desks can be a good idea in some mid-market and luxury stores.
 It will distract the customer from the action of paying and focus their attention on the experience.

 Taste is rarely used in retail.
 Sweet taste, e.g. chocolate, will make customers happier and therefore more forgiving.
 Of course, it won’t work for every brand.
 It makes most sense in boutiques, jewellery, car showrooms and some mid-market and luxury fashion brands.